 There are many Homes For Sale In Long Island.

 Although there may be some disadvantages by living in the more suburban areas of NYC, keep in mind that there are alternative ways of getting to work.
+Just look at our selection of homes for sale in Long Island.
 One thing is for sure, if you intend on living in Long Island, get ready for a long commute to New York City if that is where you work.
 You must make sure you leave at least 1.5 hours prior to being on time at work if your driving or even if you commute via Long Island Rail Road.
 New York City traffic is intense during rush hour.

 There are of course many advantages of living on Long Island.
 Children would love the farm activities, horseback riding, festivals, amusement park centers & Splish Splash (Water Ride Theme Park) We must not forget the beaches, boating, nightlife at Fire Island & The Hamptons, where all the largest gatherings and parties take place.
 They also have huge malls.
 The followings malls are Roosevelt Field, Tanger Outlet Riverhead and last but not least the Americana Manhasset Shopping Center.